minio/docs/source/includes/k8s/deploy-operator.rst

 Prerequisites
 -------------

-Kubernetes Version 1.19.0
+Kubernetes Version 1.21.0
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 .. important::

    MinIO **strongly recommends** upgrading Production clusters running `End-Of-Life <https://kubernetes.io/releases/patch-releases/#non-active-branch-history>`__ Kubernetes APIs.

-Starting with v4.0.0, the MinIO Operator and MinIO Kubernetes Plugin **require** Kubernetes 1.19.0 and later.
-The Kubernetes infrastructure *and* the ``kubectl`` CLI tool must have the same version of 1.19.0+.

-Prior to v4.0.0, the MinIO Operator and Plugin required Kubernetes 1.17.0.
-You *must* upgrade your Kubernetes infrastructure to 1.19.0 or later to use the MinIO Operator or Plugin v4.0.0 or later.

-Starting with v5.0.0, MinIO *recommends* Kubernetes 1.21.0 or later for both the infrastructure and the ``kubectl`` CLI tool.
+Starting with v5.0.0, MinIO **requires** Kubernetes 1.21.0 or later for both the infrastructure and the ``kubectl`` CLI tool.

 .. versionadded:: Operator 5.0.6

 For Kubernetes 1.25.0 and later, MinIO supports deploying in environments with the :kube-docs:`Pod Security admission (PSA) <concepts/security/pod-security-admission>` ``restricted`` policy enabled.

-``kubectl`` Configuration
+Kustomize and ``kubectl``
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+`Kustomize <https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization>`__ is a YAML-based templating tool that allows you to define Kubernetes resources in a declarative and repeatable fashion.
+Kustomize is included with the :kube-docs:`kubectl <reference/kubectl>` command line tool.

-This procedure assumes that your local host machine has both the correct version of ``kubectl`` for your Kubernetes cluster *and* the necessary access to that cluster to create new resources.
+This procedure assumes that your local host machine has both the matching version of ``kubectl`` for your Kubernetes cluster *and* the necessary access to that cluster to create new resources.

+The `default MinIO Operator Kustomize template <https://github.com/minio/operator/blob/master/kustomization.yaml>`__ provides a starting point for customizing configurations for your local environment.
+You can modify the default Kustomization file or apply your own `patches <https://datatracker.ietf.org/doc/html/rfc6902>`__ to customize the Operator deployment for your Kubernetes cluster.

 .. _minio-k8s-deploy-operator-tls: